The Value of the Tabernacle

 Three verses later, the Torah tells us the total value of all the jewelry that was given for the building of the Tabernacle.
 The Seforno on this verse, continuing in his theme from the earlier verses, notes that the total material value of the Tabernacle was far less than that of both Temples, both of which were incredibly beautiful and expensive buildings.
 And yet, unlike the Temples, the humble Tabernacle continually had the Divine Presence within it.
 The Seforno concludes that this teaches us that the holiness of a building is not defined by its material value and beauty, rather by the spiritual level of the people who were involved it its construction.(3) In a similar vein, the explanation of the Seforno teaches us that the Torah outlook attributes true value towards physical objects or buildings in a very different way to that of the secular outlook.
 In the secular world, the external beauty or material value of the item define its 'value'.
 In contrast, the Torah pays little heed to the external qualities rather the internal spirituality that was invested into the item determines its true value.
 Thus, the Tabernacle may have been far less physically impressive than the two Temples but its true value was far greater because of the intentions of the people who made it.

-We have seen how the Torah's criterion for defining the true 'value' of the physical world is very different from that of the secular world.
+We have seen how the Torah's criterion for defining the true 'value' of the physical world is very different from that of the Western world.
 The effort, kavannah (intentions) and spiritual input into that item are the true determinants of its objective value, as opposed to its superficial appearance or monetary value.
-There is a very natural tendency for a person brought up in the secular world to focus on the externalities of the physical world, including the size of a house, the appearance of a car, etc. The sources above teach us that it is incumbent on each person to adjust his value system in line with the Torah outlook.
+There is a very natural tendency for a person to focus on the externalities of the physical world, including the size of a house, the appearance of a car, and so on.
+The sources above teach us that the Torah focuses on the internal.

-2. See Rashi, Shemos, 38:21 who explains the term, 'The Tabernacle of Testimony' differently from the Seforno.
+2. See Rashi, Shemot, 38:21 who explains the term, 'The Tabernacle of Testimony' differently from the Seforno.

 5. Yoma, 75a.